 Congress is making inheritance rules more complicated for people in 2020.
 Late last year, Congress announced that the estate and gift tax exemption will be increasing this year.
-The Las Vegas estate planning lawyers at Hurtik Law & Associates explains how this new IRS inheritance rule will affect peoples’ inheritance plans.
+The lawyers at Hurtik Law & Associates explain how this new IRS inheritance rule will affect peoples’ inheritance plans.

 What Are the New IRA Inheritance Rules?

 Congress’ year-end spending package now limits savers who want to extend the life of their Individual Retirement Accounts and ROTH IRAs.
 In the past, heirs were able to take required withdrawals throughout their lifetime and receive years of income-tax-free or tax-deferred compounding after getting the inheritance.
 With the “Stretch IRA” young heirs were able to receive payouts for nearly six decades.
 With this new IRA rule, heirs will only have ten years to receive payouts.

 This law automatically takes effect for IRA owners who pass away after December 31, 2019.
 This means that IRAs inherited before December 31st can still follow the prior law.
 IRA heirs who are surviving spouses are also still covered by the old rules.
 There is also an exception for children (18 to 21 years old) heirs who are minors—however, not grandchildren.
 So, if a diseased parent leaves their 16-year-old an IRA, then their ten-year payout period wouldn’t begin until they are 18 years old.